What Is the Apéritif? Mastering the French Apéro

 what is the aperatif

-Perhaps your summer was full of BBQs and cocktail parties and you are now ready to head back to work (or school), but just don’t want to fully let go of the fun.
+Perhaps your summer was full of BBQs and cocktail parties and you are now ready to head back to work (or school).
+But just don’t want to fully let go of the fun.
 Enter the French apéro – the perfect remedy to any back-to-school blues.
 As Summer is crawling to an end, we’re still looking for ways to help you keep the party going.

 Some basic apéritif rules: